molgenis/ansible/README.md

 >note supported MOLGENIS versions: 8.x

-Update MOLGENIS VM instances with Ansible version 2.7.x or higher.
+Create your MOLGENIS VM with Ansible version 2.7.x or higher.

 Execute for roll out: